profclovesrocha/rna/README.md

 - Present neural network software tools and demonstrate their application in forecasting, decision support, classification, and pattern recognition systems;
 - Motivate students by highlighting potential applications to real-world problems.

+# ASSESSMENT
+- Assessment 1 (AV1) will (100%) and a written exam—comprising — with the written exam accounting for 100% of the AV1 grade.

+- Assessment 2 (AV2) will be divided into projects and a written exam—comprising two assessment components—with the project accounting for 80% and the written exam for 20% of the AV2 grade.

+- Practice Test for Written Exams (ENADE Style):

+# GROUPS / PROJECTS / CHALLENGES

+# Mind Map

+# Roadmap - Course_Blueprin